pykler/NotChatRoulette/README.md

 twitter or chat feed irc

-going togive this some face time after the new years..
+going to give this some face time after the new years..